Upcoming Scheduled Workshops

 A member of our team will then be in touch with you within 5 business days to review your details, confirm your selections, process your payment, and then engage in a consultation with you about how we can tailor the structure of the workshop(s) to your needs.

-Workshop Options and Pricing
+By-Request Workshop Options and Pricing

-We are offering the following options for delivery of workshops by our team.
 Prices are approximate and may be adjusted based on the specifics of your request.
 Scholarship rates may be available to groups or organizations in financial need.

 Virtual Delivery: Our team will facilitate 1-2 workshops at a time live on Zoom, with the following price tiers for your expected audience size (minimum of 15 participants):